 - 5. Sequence heteroplasmy (also known as point or site heteroplasmy) occurs when a single sample contains at least two mtDNA sequences that differ at one or two nucleotide positions.
 The appropriate one-letter IUPAC code will be used during the editing of a given site that shows sequence heteroplasmy.
 This designation will be reflected in the Difference Review.
 In addition, the presence of sequence heteroplasmy at the given nucleotide position for the respective heteroplasmic bases will be documented on the editing sheet. - 6.
 Length heteroplasmy occurs in regions that contain many tandem C nucleotides.
-These regions are commonly referred to as polycytosine for C-stretch regions.
+These regions are commonly referred to as polycytosine or C-stretch regions.
 Length heteroplasmy refers to a sample that has at least two types, each one differing by the total number of C nucleotides at a given C-stretch. - a.
 It will be noted if a given casework sample has length heteroplasmy in HVI.
-The number of C residues, however, in the area with HVI length heteroplasmy will not be recorded.
+The number of C residue, however, in the area with HVI length heteroplasmy will not be becorded.
 Length heteroplasmy in HVI most commonly arises when there is a substitution of a C for a T at position 16,189.
-The reference type in HVI is $C_5TC_4$ .
-Sequences showing length heteroplasmy in HVI will be truncated to fit the $C_5TC_4$ format including the T to C change at position 16,189. - b.
+The reference when there is a substitution of a C for a T at position 16,189.
+The reference when in HVI is C_5TC_4 .
+Sequences showing length heteroplasmy in HVI will be truncated to fit the C_5TC_4 format including the T to C charge at position 10,189. - b.
 It will be noted if a given casework sample has length heteroplasmy in HVII.
-Length variants in HVII are commonly observed in the number of C residues preceding a T residue at position 310.
-It is often possible to determine thambiguously the dominant length variant in this region.
-The profile read for further analysis in Sequencher should be composed of only the major type as determined by the analyst.
+Length variant in HVII are commonly observed in the number of C residues preceding a T residue at position 310.
+It is often possible to determine unumbiguously the dominant length variant in this region.
+The profile used for further analysis in Sequencher should be composed of only the major type as determined by the analyst.

+Revision History: July 24, 2010 - Initial version of procedure.
 July 16, 2012 - Minor revisions in content to generalize terminology for LIMS.